Make remote work more fun with Zoom backgrounds from Newsday

 Bring your Zoom calls to life by bringing Long Island with you to your next meeting.

 We've compiled a list of free background image options for you to choose from for your next Zoom meeting, online class, or virtual happy hour.
-Don't know how to change you're background?
+On a computer, just right click on the image you want and and save it to your desktop.
+Don't know how to change your background?
 Follow our easy step-by-step guide.

-Photo illustration of Subscription box from New York Bagel of the Month Club in studio.
-Jan.
+Photo illustration of subscription box from New York Bagel of the Month Club in studio on Jan.
 24, 2016.

 People walk the boardwalk in Long Beach at sunset on the afternoon of Feb.
 5, 2018.

-Long Beach resident Brendan McDerbywalks atakes in the sunset after paddle boarding off the shores of Long Beach on this brisk evening Thursday Dec.
-12, 2019
+Long Beach resident Brendan McDerbywalks takes in the sunset after paddle boarding off the shores of Long Beach on a brisk evening on Dec.
+12, 2019.

-The Jones Beach Water Tower is bathed in orange light as a full moon passes overhead on Wednesday, July 2, 2004 (Newsday Photo by John Paraskevas)
+The Jones Beach Water Tower is bathed in orange light as a full moon passes overhead on July 2, 2004.

-Lifeguards on duty for the 16th Annual Jones Beach Air Show at Jones Beach in Wantagh Saturday May 25, 2019
+Lifeguards on duty for the 16th annual Jones Beach Air Show at Jones Beach in Wantagh on May 25, 2019.

 Vintage Jones Beach background

-Fourth of July Fireworks explode over Jones Beach State Park in Wantagh to Celebrate Independence Day.
-July 4, 2015.
-This is the first time Jones Beach has hosted the fireworks show since it was canceled in 2010.Newsday / Thomas A. Ferrara
+Fourth of July Fireworks explode over Jones Beach State Park in Wantagh on July 4, 2015.

-The sun setting behind Robert Moses Causeway at Robert Moses State Park at 8:21pm on the first day of summer and the longest day of the year June 21, 2017.
-A Day in the Life of the longest day of the year.
+The sun setting behind Robert Moses Causeway at Robert Moses State Park at 8:21 p.m. on the first day of summer and the longest day of the year, June 21, 2017.

-The Nassau Veterans Memorial Coliseum, NYCB LIVE, and an empty parking lot, during the COVID-19 outbreak, Apr 1, 2020.
+NYCB Live's Nassau Coliseum and a nearly empty parking lot during the COVID-19 outbreak on April 1.

 An aerial view of the clubhouse and part of the Bethpage Black golf course, in Bethpage State Park on Oct.
 1, 2018.

-Photo of the NYCB Live's Nassau Veterans Memorial Coliseum During a Billy Joel Concert, on its opening night after it's renovation.
-April 5, 2017
+NYCB Live's Nassau Veterans Memorial Coliseum during a Billy Joel concert, on its opening night after its renovation, on April 5, 2017.

 Aerial view showing the walkovers on newly constructed dunes at Long Beach on July 1, 2019.

-The LIPA Power Plant looms over Northport Harbor in this aerial picture on Monday, July 1, 2019.
-LIPA is challenging the plant's $84 million property taxes.
+The LIPA Power Plant looms over Northport Harbor in this aerial picture on July 1, 2019.

-The lighthouse just before sunrise at Montauk Point Monday June 21, 2010 on the longest day of the year.
+The lighthouse just before sunrise at Montauk Point on June 21, 2010, the longest day of the year.

-Citifield at the start of Opening Day was slow with the inclement weather March 31, 2014.
-The New York Mets host the Washington Nationals during their season opener.
+Citi Field in Flushing at the start of Opening Day was slow with the inclement weather on March 31, 2014.

 A note to our community: